brianhouse/bigpaths/templates/home.md

 ### Concept

-An AI often uses data from a large group of people to learn how to behave.

-The specifics of those people -- who they are, their individual experiences, their collective biases -- are obscured.
-An AI seems like a "black box" without a body, and gives the impression that its intelligence is spontaneous, rather than enculturated.
+Over a period of one year, I continuously track the GPS location of 107 anonymous volunteers in NYC, at all times, via a custom mobile app.

+I use these data to train a deep neural network, an artificial intelligence algorithm similar to what is used for self-driving cars, realistic computer voices, predictive policing, and myriad other emerging applications.

+This algorithm is subsequently able to generate new paths around NYC that synthesize the daily behaviors of the volunteers.

+In the spirit of Vito Acconci's [Following Piece](http://www.metmuseum.org/art/collection/search/283737) or Sophie Calle's [Suite Vénitienne](http://www.artcritical.com/2015/07/16/emmalea-russo-on-sophie-calle/), I then follow this path through the city for one week, documenting as I go the daily life I encounter, and (re-)inscribing these times and places with my own lived experience.

-But the uncanniness of an AI is not that it acts _as if_ it were human, but that it _is_ human.
-It is an ensemble of embodied experiences whose parts may be subsumed into the whole, but of which that whole is still a trace.
+The intelligence of AI is not spontaneous, but enculturated.
+It is uncanny not because it acts _as if_ it were human, but because it _is_ humans.
+AI is an ensemble of embodied experiences.
+These may be subsumed into the whole, but the whole is a trace of its parts.

-That trace might become literal, given a dataset of movement around the city.
-In 1969, Vito Acconci [followed](http://www.metmuseum.org/art/collection/search/283737) stangers around NYC streets, surrendering to their logics of navigating public space.
-What if I did the same with an AI?
-That is, follow an AI that is itself following hundreds of people, at once, having amalgamated their tracks into its own "novel" idea of NYC life?

-/

-Using a mobile app, I collected continuous location data on 606 anonymous volunteers living in NYC over a three year period.
-Whenever any of them moved further than 100ft I logged a point.
-Segmenting them into "days" -- the path of a single individual over a 24-hour period -- gave me a training set of half a million examples of daily routines.

-I used these data to train a deep learning algorithm, producing an AI that when given a location knows where (and when) to go next.

-/

-The plan, from here, is to use this for a durational performance in NYC.
-I'll follow the AI for a week, riffing (again) on its rhythms.
-Taking a cue from [Sophie Calle](http://www.artcritical.com/2015/07/16/emmalea-russo-on-sophie-calle/), I'll get as close as I can to the individuals behind it -- I'll photograph what might be their workplace, their favorite coffee shop or dreaded clinic, or imagine that they might live behind this unmarked door -- while simultaneously (re-)inscribing these locations with my own lived experiences.

-I'm rehearsing with an ensemble that might be obfuscated but which is neither abstract nor neutral.
-Vito said, "I am almost not an 'I' anymore; I put myself in the service of this scheme."
-He consciously surrendered control.
-As AI moves into everyday life, do we?
+A dataset of movement around the city means that trace is literal.
+In following it, I experience something neither abstract nor neutral, but a repetition, with difference, of what came before.

-### Technical
+### Tech

 Data was collected via a project on the [OpenPaths](https://openpaths.cc) platform. **

 The model was trained using [Torch](http://torch.ch/) and a two-layer recurrent neural network ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) running on an Amazon EC2 instance with GPU acceleration (NVIDIA K80).
 Training took about a day.
+It has a sequence history of around two hours, meaning that it readily demonstrates a concept of "home" and "work", for example, but it won't remember where these places were the prior day, or even before lunch.

 This service is running on a (lower-powered) EC2 instance via nginx/Tornado with a message queue for LuaJIT generation from the trained model.

-### Etc
+### Who

 Research by [Brian House](http://brianhouse.net).